kocsis-david/LipReadingModel/README.md

 2. Configure the savetocsv.ipynb file to the path of the dataset's dir.
 Add the path to the lipdetecting model .dat file, which can be downloaded from the link: https://huggingface.co/spaces/asdasdasdasd/Face-forgery-detection/blob/ccfc24642e0210d4d885bc7b3dbc9a68ed948ad6/shape_predictor_68_face_landmarks.dat.
 3. Run it to save the dataset.

+## Training the final models:
-3. In the testmodels.ipynb file you can load the dataset and load our pretrained model to test it.
+Open the final_train.ipynb file where you can load the saved lips and train our architextures.

+## Loading the pretrained models:
+Open the evaluatemodels.ipnb file to load our saved models, and try them.